 In customer contracts for retail sales of manufactured homes, consideration includes certain state and local excise taxes billed to customers when those taxes are levied directly upon us by the taxing authorities.
 Expected consideration excludes sales and other taxes collected on behalf of taxing authorities.
-Revenue includes consideration for shipping and other fulfillment activities performed prior to the customer obtaining control of the goods.
-We also elect to treat consideration for shipping performed as a fulfillment activity.
+The Company elects to treat consideration for shipping performed as a fulfillment activity.
+Therefore, revenue includes consideration for shipping and other fulfillment activities performed prior to the customer obtaining control of the goods.

 Practical Expedients and Exemptions.
-We generally expense sales commissions when incurred because the amortization period would be one year or less.
+The Company generally expenses sales commissions when incurred because the amortization period would be one year or less.
 These costs are recorded within selling, general and administrative expenses.
-In addition, we do not disclose the value of unsatisfied performance obligations for contracts with an expected length of one year or less.
+In addition, the Company does not disclose the value of unsatisfied performance obligations for contracts with an expected length of one year or less.